openclimatefix/pvnet-summation/README.md

 ## Getting started with running PVNet summation

-In order to run PVNet summation, we assume that you are already set up with [PVNet](https://github.com/openclimatefix/PVNet) and have met all the requirements there.
+In order to run PVNet summation, we assume that you are already set up with [PVNet](https://github.com/openclimatefix/PVNet) and have a trained PVNet model already available either locally or pushed to HuggingFace.

 Before running any code, copy the example configuration to a configs directory: